discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 </Card>
 <Card title="Skirmishing and Fractals">
 Running Skirmishing in fractals is quite a niche choice, you need to satisfy **both of the following requirements:**
-- You can be sure that you have the ability to flank the boss permanently.
+- You can be sure that you can flank the boss permanently.
 - You want to replace a <Specialization name="Berserker"/> by providing your team with <Trait name="Spotter"/> so they can crit cap.

 If both of these requirements then you can swap Marksmanship for Skirmishing with the following trait setup: